gsa-oes/office-of-evaluation-sciences/pages/library.md

 permalink: /library/
 image:
 summary: A collection of resources frequently cited by our team.
-filter_button_title: Filter for literature providing insight
+filter_button_title: Filter research resources
 filter_button_message: By bottleneck, delivery mechanism, intervention, outcome, and domain
 ---

-These resources reflect
+These resources are examples of commonly-cited sources used by the OES team across domain areas and intervention type.